icon picker

 Appendix - About SAVVI

-SAVVI, standing for ‘a Scalable Approach to Vulnerability via Interoperability’, is a programme hosted by Tameside Council on behalf of the local public sector, and funded by the Local Digital team within the Department for Levelling Up, Housing and Communities (DLUHC).
+SAVVI, standing for ‘a Scalable Approach to Vulnerability via Interoperability’, is a programme hosted by Tameside Council on behalf of the local public sector, and funded by the Local Digital team within the Ministry of Housing, Communities and Local Government (MHCLG).
 This work is overseen by the iStandUK Executive Board which includes representatives from central and local government in the UK.

 The purpose of the SAVVI project is to define common processes, data sharing, and data standards, to improve how we work together to identify vulnerable people, and target appropriate support to those in greatest need.